 Pre-existing Data

 We collected data from seven pilot participants.
 One (s07) was excluded because some of her PESTs did not converge.
 Two participants (s01 and s02) had previously done the task in 2D, but only their 3D data were included in the analysis.
-Pilot results are largely in line with our predictions: In terms of JNDs, we found that our Test Model was significantly better than the Null Model (p = 0.02), and effects trended in the direction of our hypothesis (regression coefficients of -0.078, SE = 0.034, for the interaction between self-motion present and the difference in velocity, which corresponds to a lower precision).
-For the PSEs, we found that our Test Model was significantly better than the Null Model (p < 0.001), and the effects go largely in the expected direction (regression coefficients of 0.072, SE = 0.05, for the main effect of congruent motion, and -0.25, SE = 0.053, for the main effect of incongruent motion; which corresponds to a lower perceived speed for congruent motion and self-motion, and a higher perceived speed for incongruent motion and self-motion).
-The code used for this analysis as well as the pilot data are available under https://github.com/b-jorges/Motion-Perception-during-Self-Motion/blob/master/AnalysisPilotData.R.
+Pilot results are largely in line with our predictions: In terms of JNDs, we found that our Test Model was significantly better than the Null Model (p = 0.02), and effects trended in the direction of our hypothesis (regression coefficients of -0.078, SE = 0.034, for the interaction between visually simulated self-motion present and the difference in speed, which corresponds to a lower precision).
+For the PSEs, we found that our Test Model was significantly better than the Null Model (p < 0.001), and the effects go largely in the expected direction (regression coefficients of 0.072, SE = 0.05, for the main effect of congruent motion, and -0.25, SE = 0.053, for the main effect of incongruent motion; which corresponds to a lower perceived speed for congruent motion and visually evoked self-motion, and a higher perceived speed for incongruent motion and visually evoked self-motion).
+The code used for this analysis as well as the pilot data are available on GitHub.

 The pilot data were not included into the final analysis; we recruited 16 new subjects.